 Confirmed / Unconfirmed transaction

 In the immediate seconds or minutes after a transaction is sent, a technical user could still alter or cancel the transaction.
 While it isn't mined into a block, a transaction is unconfirmed.
 It can be considered that the assets haven't yet left the sender's wallet.
 Only after it's mined into a block, the transaction considered confirmed.
-It is extremely unlikely that the transaction can be changed after confirmation, and each new block found after that makes any change exponentially harder.
+It is extremely unlikely that the transaction can be changed after the first confirmation.
+Each new block found after that counts as an extra confirmation and makes any change exponentially harder.

 Transaction ID / txid